 1-3: The University reserves the right to regulate the use of all vehicles, including motorcycles, motor scooters, mopeds, and bicycles, on the campus and to forbid the use of a vehicle by any person whose conduct indicates that he or she is not complying with University regulations, City of Murfreesboro ordinances, and/or Tennessee State laws pertaining to motor vehicles.

-1-5: Parking on the MTSU campus is permitted only in those areas designated for parking.
+1-5: Parking at MTSU is permitted only in those areas designated for parking.
 Parking in all other areas is prohibited.

 a.
 Operating a vehicle while under the influence of alcohol/drugs.